(Light updates, September 5, 2018)

 We expect students to complete the Ph.D. program in five to six years.
 It is very rare to complete the degree in fewer than five years, and I strongly discourage students from spending more than seven years in the Ph.D. program except for as the result of extraordinary personal circumstances.

 Many foreign students are unfamiliar with how graduate advising works in the United States, especially in the social sciences.
-As a rule, Ph.D. applicants in the social sciences do not apply to work with a specific graduate adviser.
+Generally, Ph.D. applicants in political science do not apply to work with a specific graduate adviser.
 Rather, the adviser-advisee relationship develops naturally over the first four semesters of coursework.
 We assume that every student who is admitted to the Ph.D. program will be able to find a suitable adviser in the department.
 In your personal statement you should list some faculty members who share your research interests, but that is all that you need to do.
 For M.A. students in Asian Studies, the same applies.
 This is all very different from the British or European or Asian model for graduate training, where you must first identify an adviser and confirm that s/he is accepting new students prior to the application.
+It also differs for fields such as psychology in the United States.

 What this means for you as you prepare your application: